kyma-project/api-gateway/docs/user/expose-workloads/expose-multiple-workloads.md

 This example demonstrates all configuration patterns in a single APIRule, showing how to expose multiple workloads on one host.

-1. Create a namespace with enabled Istio sidecar proxy injection.
+1. Create namespaces with enabled Istio sidecar proxy injection.

     ```bash
     kubectl create ns httpbin